pbombina/admmDensenstSubmatrix/README.md

 # Introduction
 This is the `R`-package accompanying the paper ([Convex optimization for the densest subgraph and densest submatrix problems](https://github.com/bpames/Densest-Submatrix-Paper/blob/master/Manuscript/dsm-arxiv2019.pdf).

 The problem of identifying a dense submatrix is a fundamental problem in the  analysis of matrix structure and complex networks.
-This package provides tools for identifying the densest submatrix of a given graph using first-order optimization methods.
+This package provides tools for identifying the densest submatrix of the fixed size in a given graph/matrix using first-order optimization methods.

 See the tutorials below to get started.